elhachimi/adilnaimi.com/README.md

 #### Hugo

-[Hugo](http://hugo.spf13.com) -- very fast static site generator, written in Go (so many cool things written in Go btw).
+[Hugo](http://hugo.spf13.com) -- very fast static site generator, written in Go.

 Idea is to run hugo in docker container so it reads contents from one directory and writes generated blog to another.